-Aspiring polyglot with Spanish and Japanese under my belt.
+I'm an aspiring polyglot with some Spanish and Japanese under my belt.
 My eyes are set for French, German, Italian, and Hawai'ian.
 I often get distracted from my language learning by my little family unit (husband, human baby, and fur baby) and life in the Bay.
 My language skills tend to be more literate than verbal.
 You can find me as 'moon_goddess' on Memrise, or DM me for Lang-8 or Busuu contact information.

 I have not been feeling the holiday spirit and I can thank my hostile work environment and the few abusive patients I deal with.
 But I have had some wonderful gifts and hugs from the patients who are grateful, and kind words from those who are far away.